-14.3.1 Reports shall be deleted when they become outdated, irrelevant or superfluous.
+15.3.1 Reports shall be deleted when they become outdated, irrelevant or superfluous.
 Such deletion should take into account the status of telecommunication technology, which may differ from country to country and between Regions.
 Therefore, even if some administrations are in favour of suppressing an old Report, technical/operational conditions addressed in that Report may still be important for some other administrations.

-14.3.2 Each Study Group may delete Reports if no delegation representing a Member State attending the meeting opposes the deletion.
+15.3.2 Each Study Group may delete Reports [by a method to be decided].

-15 ITU-R Handbooks
+16 ITU-R Handbooks